-- Acquisition of vacant land in support of a development closing or buildings, vacant or occupied1; - New construction or rehabilitation of mixed-income, mixed-use developments; - Rental or homeownership units; - Adaptive reuse and conversion of an existing building to residential units; - No more than 50% of units may be set aside for households at or below 80% AMI for multifamily rental or for-sale housing projects, or up to 100% set aside for households at or below 80% AMI whose head of household is 55 or older; - AH loan funds may only be applied to residential uses; ineligible uses of HUD funds include commercial components of mixed-use developments, financing fees, legal fees, loan interest, operating or lease up reserves, developer fees, AH loan fees; federal funds cannot be used to pay off pre-existing debt. - Under certain circumstances, AH investment may be used to fund infrastructure costs incurred after financial closing.
+- Acquisition of vacant land in support of a development closing or buildings, vacant or occupied1; - New construction or rehabilitation of mixed-income, mixed-use developments; - Rental or homeownership units; student housing is not an eligible use of funds; - Adaptive reuse and conversion of an existing building to residential units; - No more than 50% of units may be set aside for households at or below 80% AMI for multifamily rental or for-sale housing projects, or up to 100% set aside for households at or below 80% AMI whose head of household is 55 or older; - AH loan funds may only be applied to residential uses; ineligible uses of HUD funds include commercial components of mixed-use developments, financing fees, legal fees, loan interest, operating or lease up reserves, developer fees, AH loan fees; federal funds cannot be used to pay off pre-existing debt. - Under certain circumstances, AH investment may be used to fund infrastructure costs incurred after financial closing.